mistral2e/Piggott_APSM_monitoring/VoltageAnalysis.md

 <img src="./Voltage_Analysis/fc_Bins_plot_all_nconst.svg" width="800" />

-**Results** : With the measurements it is proved that the harmonic content increases when the rotor deviated.
+**Results:** With the measurements it is proved that the harmonic content increases when the rotor deviated.
 Especially the Amplitudes of the 3rd, 5th and 9th harmonic are increased.

 ## Voltage Zero Crossing Time Analysis